 I have a video where I discuss top-down mixing and its benefits in more detail.
 Check it out here:

-I also discuss “starting big and ending small” as a mix philosophy (including top-down mixing) in this video.
+Additionally, I also discuss “starting big and ending small” as a mix philosophy (including top-down mixing) in this video as well as the concept of “glue” in this video.

 Use EQ To Affect The Depth Of Certain Elements